Hikari-Chain/hikari-chain/docs/README.md

    ```
    This means it is time to upgrade the binary.
 7. Stop the `make localnet-start`
-8. Git checkout the version of AtomOne you want to upgrade to.
+8. Git checkout the version of Hikari Chain you want to upgrade to.
 9. Run `make localnet-restart` (/!\ not `localnet-start` which would delete all
    the chain data).
 Block production should restart.
 10. Check that the upgrade procedure has been executed properly.